How we calculate your bill

 Reviewing the charges to your account

-Billing and invoice information that appears by default when you click the billing tab.
-The Overview & Invoices summary lists the current month-to-date bandwidth you've used and the associated charges, followed by the charges you've incurred for requests for the current month.
+By default, the month-to-date information about your account use appears, summarizing the bandwidth you've used and the associated charges, followed by the charges you've incurred to date for requests for the current month.
 The bottom of the summary displays the grand total dollar amount owed for the month-to-date.

-You can review similar details (including invoices) for previous months by clicking on the link for any month listed in the Date column of the Billing History section.
+You can review similar details (including invoices) for previous months by clicking the Invoice History tab and then the link for any month listed in the Date column.

 Regional account use details

-To view specific regional use details for your account, click the Details button at the top-right of the Overview & Invoices summary for the current month-to-date.
-The Details page that appears includes the current month's tiered bandwidth and request use for each geographic region of the world.
+To view specific regional use details for your account, click the View details link above the summary info for the current month-to-date.
+The details that appear include the current month's tiered bandwidth and request use for each geographic region of the world.

 Printing account use details